haletothewood/CV/README.md

 #### Creativity

-I consider myself a highly creative person both personally and professionally.
-I enjoy the process of bringing projects to life from idea through to creation.
-I also find that being creative helps me to craft code using best practices that can overcome difficult challenges.

-- I have designed, communicated and effectively delivered outdoor education lessons to previously unengaged inner city teenagers
-- In my last role I was responsible for the creation of all marketing materials, including website and social media platforms, from design to implementation.
-- I love to create and tinker, whether building a workbench, [modding gameboy's](https://twitter.com/halewood_retro/status/688712166480949249), taking photos, [throwing pots](https://twitter.com/halewood_retro/status/722414241068748800) or making music.
+I have designed, communicated and effectively delivered outdoor education lessons to previously unengaged inner city teenagers.
+In my last role I was responsible for the creation of all marketing materials, including website and social media platforms, from design to implementation.
+I love to create and tinker, whether building a workbench, [modding gameboy's](https://twitter.com/halewood_retro/status/688712166480949249), taking photos, [throwing pots](https://twitter.com/halewood_retro/status/722414241068748800) or making music.
 I am constantly putting my mind and hands to task.
-- My blog documenting my journey through Makers Academy https://medium.com/@davidhalewood
+I also created a [podcast](https://makersacademy.podbean.com/) documenting my journey through Makers Academy

 #### Logical/Analytical Thinker

-Logical thinking has always been a strength and something that was forged from an early age by my parents, using a plethora of card and board games, most notably chess.
-This was continually fostered throughout my school years with wonderfully challenging Science and Math teachers who pushed me to explore what I was capable of.

-Most recently I have been critiquing complex contracts, and taking point on major construction projects that require logistical thinking on an industrial scale.
-It has really instilled in me the importance of taking in the view at 30,000 feet (eg, Diagraming) and placing both feet on solid ground at the same time (eg, UI/UX).
+I enjoy solving problems, it's a key reason why I've decided to become a devloper.
+Within my last role I was critiquing complex contracts, and taking point on major construction projects that require logistical thinking on an industrial scale.
+I am a keen chess player ([play me](https://www.chess.com/member/haletothewood)) and constantly look for new challenges to keep mye sharp, such as this

 #### Fast, Independent Learner